lzim/mtl/blue/session05/s05_facilitator/mtl_session05_say.md

 + If there is a critical issue that everyone needs to be alerted to, there will be a red "Alert" pop-up upon login, alerting everyone to the issue.
 These issues are our top priority to resolve due to their level of criticality.
 Once you dismiss this alert once, it will not reappear.
 Note, this alert will appear in both your team and individual worlds, so you will need to dismiss it twice.

+Upon clicking buttons like the "Play" or "Run" icon, a quick tip will appear on the loading screen on different functions in the sim UI.

 ### 5. Orient yourself to the home page (Team name, navigation icons, player name, welcome text, sections with blue headers).   [ [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "15" width = "15">](#DontClick)___ ]

 + At the top left is the *MTL* logo.
 That’s on each page, and it works as a Home button (just like the button next to it).